 Cusco Hotel Transfer

 At 0800 AM, we will be picking you up from your hotel in Cusco.
 Then in our private transport, we will drive you to Ollantaytambo.
 It will be a 3 hours drive along the scenic route of Sacred Valley of Incas.

 Upon reaching Ollantaytambo, we will get some refreshments to sustain during the trek.
 We will then follow the main road to a small bridge that crosses the Urubamba river.
-Cachicata Trek experience begins here.
+The trek begins here.

 From here we will hike up the hill for almost two and a half hours.
 We will be climbing from 2800 metres to 3900 metres above sea level.
 Cachicata houses two quarries.
-Along the way we will be visiting the small colony which was once home to the architects and people who worked in the quarry.
+Along the way we will be visiting the small colony which was once the residence of architects and people who worked in the quarry.

 The view from here is simply out-worldly.
 From here, we will descend along the same way we went up back to the car park in Ollantaytambo.
 From here, we will be driving you back to Cusco.